-However, surety bonds have more an advantage over LOCs when it comes to the parties involved, pre-qualification process, coverage, borrowing capacity, cost, claims, and how to acquire them.
+However, surety bonds have more advantages over LOCs when it comes to the parties involved, pre-qualification process, coverage, borrowing capacity, cost, claims, and how to acquire them.

 Here, we provide a side-by-side distinction between the two types that offer similar financial protection in construction and public works projects.

-A surety bond is a three party agreement that provides a guarantee that a construction project will be fully completed under the provisions of the construction contract.
-The three parties involved include the Obligee (project owner), the Principal (contractor) project owner, and the Surety (bond company/provider).
+A surety bond is a three-party agreement that provides a guarantee that a construction project will be fully completed under the provisions of the construction contract.
+The three parties involved include the Obligee (the project owner), the Principal (the contractor) project owner, and the Surety (bond company/provider).
 The Surety assures the Obligee that if the contractor defaults on the project, they will step in to ensure that the project is completed.

-Letters of credit also involve a three party contract: the issuing bank or financial institution, the Seller and Buyer.
+Letters of credit also involve a three-party contract: the issuing bank or financial institution, the Seller, and the Buyer.
 These documents are issued on behalf of buyers, guaranteeing that the seller will get paid for the goods or services provided to buyers.
 When the seller forwards the goods, he must then submit documentation as specified in the letter of credit to the issuing bank.
-The bank’s role is to validate that the documentation meets the stipulation of the letter of credit and then issue payments.
+The bank's role is to validate that the documentation meets the stipulation of the letter of credit and then issue payments.

 The bank assesses the liquidity of the collateral in case there is a demand on the LOC.
 If the banker is satisfied that the contractor can reimburse the bank if demand is made upon the LOC, there is no further prequalification process.